 If you take a cross section look at a Nautilus shell, you would see that they are made up of many coiled chambers.
 The outer chamber houses the squishy body of the nautilus, while their inner chambers are filled with a nitrogen-gas mixture.
 This is what gives the Nautilus its natural buoyancy and its unique jet propulsion to help them swim.

 Their beautiful seashell armour is comprised of pearlescent layers which disguises them in the sea.
-Their striking iridescent shells are sought-after amongst jewelers and shell collectors alike.
+Their striking iridescent shells are sought-after amongst shell collectors and make exquisite pieces of jewelry, like our statement Nautilus Shell Necklace, here.

 Hundred-Eyed Cowrie Shell